 The training camp will be held at the wonderful campus of Padworth College, just outside Reading.

 What are the criteria for attending?

-By the time the course starts you must be at least seventeen and a half years of age and eligible to work in the UK.
+We require that those attending the course be eligible to work in the UK.
 You will need to provide a written reference from an appropriate person who knows you well, confirming that you are suitable to work residentially with children, also to provide evidence of an up-to-date DBS check, or be willing to have one done prior to attending.

 How do I get there?

 You will need to arrange and pay for your own travel.
-Lifts will be available from rail or bus stations in Hereford and Abergavenny.
+Lifts will be available from rail or bus stations in Reading.
 Instructions for those coming by car will be sent nearer the event.

 Am I committed to working at Summer Camp?

 We will ask you to make yourself available for work on Summer Camp 2019, however you are not bound to this and there is a (hardly ever used) get-out clause on both sides.
 Anyone who felt after the training course that working in summer camps was after all not for them would be free to say so and withdraw from their commitment.
 Equally, we reserve the right to refuse for summer camp work anyone who they feel has shown they are not suited to working at camp.
 Neither of these is likely to happen and almost all trainees are left eager to try it out for real in a Summer Camp.

 For many volunteer counsellors the experience can be life-changing and for all it offers enormous benefits - increased confidence, organisational and management skills, the ability to work successfully with people, and a positive attitude to life in general.
 Many former volunteer leaders who have moved on to hold high powered jobs in later life have often paid tribute to all they gained from being given such thorough training and real responsibility at a young age.